 Add gin, champagne & syrup to a cocktail shaker filled with ice, shaking vigorously, to combine.
 Strain into an iced champagne flute.
 Top with champagne, garnish with lemon twist et voilà!

-Grab your shaker, grab your friends, and get mixing; there’s never a bad time for a famous Parisian Cocktail!
+Grab your shaker, grab your friends, and get mixing; there’s never a bad time for a famous Parisian cocktail!

 Enjoy the best restaurants Paris has to offer with your copy of Paris for Foodies.
 It’s the ULTIMATE guide to eating in Paris!